simon-cybersec/simon-cybersec.github.io/_posts/2022-07-06-security-embedded-sys-part1.md

 Logical invasive attacks can be categorized in:
 - *Authenticity forging*
         The authenticity of someone can be forged using attacks like pishing or DNS spoofing.

 - *Exploit of cryptographic weaknesses*
         I.e. brute force attacks or attacks using information leakage of bad cryptographic designs like WEP used in WLAN networks.

 - *Copying*
-        Copying of programs and intelectual property ("IP cores")
+        Copying of programs and intelectual property ("IP cores").

 #### >> physical non-invasive attacks